ecotner/flask-website/README.md

 # flask-website
-Learning Flask by building my own website
+Learning Flask by building my own website from scratch.
+I intend to use this for professional/career purposes, but I might also add a blog at some point...